locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/OnlineDocumentationandTutorials.rst

 Online Documentation and Tutorials
 ----------------------------------

-In this section you will open up the online tutorial, and access reference information.
+In this section you will open up the online help and access reference information.

 .. hint::
-   You can access the tutorials directly by pressing :guilabel:`Getting Started` on the welcome screen.
+   You can access the online help directly by pressing :guilabel:`Getting Started` on the welcome screen.

 * Open up the :guilabel:`Help` menu and select :guilabel:`Help Contents`

    |menubar_help_contents_png|